 Windows & Double Arch

-Instead of braving the crowds at Delicate Arch for sunset, Guillaume and I watched the fireball fade over the horizon from underneath North Window.
+Instead of braving the crowds at Delicate Arch for sunset, I watched the fireball fade over the horizon from underneath North Window.
 The Windows Section features some of the largest arches in the entire park, most of which are easily accessible from the parking lot.
-Double Arch was our favorite; the two opposing stone arms stretched out, creating a gorgeous spectacle.
+Double Arch was my favorite; the two opposing stone arms stretched out, creating a gorgeous spectacle.

-We had to hit the road after spending only two nights near Arches National Park, but the town of Moab and eastern Utah has so much more to offer.
-If we had more time, we would have gone canyoneering in Arches’ Fiery Furnace, hiked out to Mill Creek and explored Canyonlands National Park.
+I had to hit the road after spending only two nights near Arches National Park, but the town of Moab and eastern Utah has so much more to offer.
+If you have more time, try canyoneering in Arches’ Fiery Furnace, a hike out to Mill Creek and a day or two at Canyonlands National Park.